-All students desiring to declare any music-related major or minor must first complete and pass an audition on their principal instrument as part of the admission process.
+All students desiring to declare any music-related major or minor must first complete and pass an audition on their principal instrument (or voice part) as part of the admission process.

 Audition Process and Requirements

 - Step One: Apply for admission to Stetson University.
 This is a separate application process from the School of Music.
 All students interested in the School of Music will need to apply to the university.
 We encourage all students to review the application instructions first.
 If you are applying under Early Action 1, Early Action 2, Regular Decision, or Rolling Admission, please apply under "Music Decision Plan" when filling out the Stetson application.
 For those filling out the Common Application, proceed to select whichever decision plan you choose, and we will move your application to the Music Decision Plan; this plan is for all music majors, minors, and participants.
 If you wish to apply under Early Decision (the binding commitment plan), please apply under "Music - Early Decision" when filling out the Stetson Application.
 We will automatically move all Early Decision music majors and minors to our "Music - Early Decision" plan as well.